This article may contain compensated links. Please read disclaimer for more info.

 - Shuttle 2 has pickup/drop-off near the Eiffel Tower, with pick up at 8:10 am.

 Both Paris-Disney shuttles arrive at the parks by 10 am.
 The shuttles then depart the park at either 8 pm or 9 pm, depending on the seasonal opening hours.

 This Disneyland Paris Shuttle can be added to your Disneyland Paris tickets, but you cannot buy this service on its own.
 Sometimes sites like Get Your Guide offer interesting packages like this Disneyland Paris Express + Disney tickets, so it is worth checking.

 The main inconvenience of this service is the lack of flexibility, you need to take the bus at the scheduled times.

 Train to Disneyland Paris

-The train to Disneyland Paris has 5 stations in Paris so you have different options depending on where you are staying in Paris or your nearest metro line:
+The RER A train to Disneyland Paris has 5 stations within Paris, so you have different options depending on where you are staying in Paris or your nearest metro line: